vanviegen/warpsocket/README.md

 }
 ```

+## Technical overview

+When you `start()` a WarpSocket server from the main thread of your Node.js/Bun application, it will spawn a given number of JavaScript worker threads.
+Each of these worker threads will load a JavaScript file you specified (`workerPath`) and register itself with the native addon (written in Rust using NEON for the Node.js bindings).
+As these are actual threads, not processes, they share the same memory space.
+Though JavaScript objects are not shared between threads, the native addon does share its internal state (connections, channels, subscriptions, etc.) between all threads.

+Besides firing up worker threads, when starting a WarpSocket server, the native addon will also bind to the specified address and start accepting WebSocket connections.
+It handles incoming connections and messages using asynchronous multi-threaded Rust code (using Tokio and Tungstenite).
+This should be fast!

+Each incoming WebSocket connection is assigned a unique socket ID and coupled to a worker thread using a round-robin strategy.
+All events for that connection (open, incoming message, close) are then routed to that same worker thread.
+This means that your JavaScript code in the worker thread can maintain per-connection state in memory (e.g. in a Map keyed by socket ID) without needing to worry about synchronization between threads.

+Events are scheduled to be run in the order that they came in (at least for messages coming from a single WebSocket) in the coupled worker's main thread.
+Worker handler functions may be synchronous or asynchronous.
+They may do whatever it is a backend server usually does: access databases, call other services, etc. Besides that, they may also call WarpSocket functions to send messages (to specific socket ids or channels) and subscribe to channels.
+Because WarpSocket data structures are shared between threads, a worker can subscribe to any channel and send messages to any channel/connection, even if that connection is coupled to a different worker thread.

+Be aware that if you block a worker thread for too long, it will delay processing of all events for all connections assigned to that worker (as is usual in Node.js).
+In order to prevent an infinite loop (caused by a logic error) from bringing down the entire server, WarpSocket includes automatic worker thread monitoring and recovery.
+When a worker thread is unable to respond to a ping message within 3 seconds, it is considered unresponsive and will be terminated.
+All connections assigned to that worker are then closed (when they next send a message) with an appropriate error code, while other workers continue to operate normally.
+Client that get disconnected should be made to reconnect (they'll be assigned a new worker), reinitialize their state, and continue business as usual.

 ## Performance

 The `examples/performance/` directory contains a simple benchmarking test.
 I'm planning to do a more thorough performance analysis on AWS soon (I've already had AI generate a Terraform config for it, but haven't had the heart to run it yet), but for now here's a workload I was able to sustain on my laptop: